shsagir/play-area-sync/docs/quirks.md

 For [Professional Apps](/app-pro) on a production level plan the outgoing IP is fix, for each region (EU: `52.50.42.152`, US: `52.72.32.63`), except for the deploy service.
 For [Universal Apps](/apps-uni) and for Pro Apps on development plans the IP is not guaranteed.
 Although with high probability, it won't change during the Apps lifetime.

 You can setup a regular running "test", which queries https://ifconfig.co/ or the like to notify you on changes.
 Querying such a service from your App eg `<?php echo file_get_contents("https://ifconfig.co/");` is the easiest way to determine your Apps current IP.
 Depending on the use-case, it is possible to use a HTTP proxy provider like [QuoteGuard](https://www.quotaguard.com/) for a vanity IP address.

-There is also a [semi-official list of AWS IP ranges](http://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html).
+There is also a [official list of AWS IP ranges](http://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html) also available in [JSON](https://ip-ranges.amazonaws.com/ip-ranges.json) which you can parse and use.

 ## What this isn't